STORM-IRIT/Radium-Engine/doc/developer/keymapping.md

 ## Callback manager

 An easy way to manage action callback is to use KeyMappingCallbackManager.
-This manager is a class member, initialize with Context.
+This manager is a class member, initialized with Context.
-One can register callback (std::function<void(QEvent*)>) that are triggered if the input event corresponds to the event binding.
+One can register callback (std::function<void(QEvent*)>) that is triggered if the input event corresponds to the event binding.

 The callback is responsible to test if the event corresponds to an event it can handle.